Skip to content

 • Offering salaries below the Employment Pass minimum without realising it.
 The threshold for non-finance roles is SGD 5,600 monthly, and it rises with age.
 Your EOR should review your offer before it goes out.

 • Skipping the Annual Wage Supplement in offer discussions.
-It's not legally required, but most candidates expect it as part of total compensation.
+The AWS is discretionary by law, and most candidates still expect it as part of total compensation.
 An experienced EOR will tell you this before you lose a candidate over it.

 • Using fixed-term contracts for ongoing roles.
 Rolling fixed-term contracts can give rise to claims of permanent employment.
 The right EOR will default you to an indefinite contract unless there's a clear reason not to.